niner/Inline-Perl5/README.md

 ```

 Note that this Perl 5 module obviously will only work when Inline::Perl5 is
-loaded, i.e. in a Perl 6 program or if you are using Inline::Perl6 in Perl 5.
+loaded, i.e. in a Raku program or if you are using Inline::Perl6 in Perl 5.
 This functionality is aimed at supporting Perl 5 frameworks (think Catalyst
 or DBIx::Class or Dancer or ...) that automatically load modules and of course
 expect these modules to be written in Perl 5.